jcslm001/murty.io/readme.md

 `chown -R www-data:www-data content`

-File paths in the *api* folder may also need to be updated.
+File paths in the *api* folder may also need to be updated in other server configurations.

 ## Contribute